U.S.-Mexican Tariff Talks Continue As White House Meeting Ends Without A Deal

 "Full-blown emergency"

-Giving the Trump administration greater ammunition to call for stronger action, the U.S. Customs and Border Protection announced Wednesday that more than 144,000 migrants were taken into custody after crossing the southern border in May, the third consecutive month that immigration authorities have encountered more than 100,000 migrants at the southern border.
+Giving the Trump administration greater ammunition to call for stronger action, U.S. Customs and Border Protection announced Wednesday that more than 144,000 migrants were taken into custody after crossing the Southern border in May, the third consecutive month that immigration authorities have encountered more than 100,000 migrants at that border.

 "We are in a full-blown emergency," said acting CBP Commissioner John Sanders.

-Trump's top trade adviser, Peter Navarro, said Wednesday morning on CNN that the tariffs "may not have to go into effect" if Mexico agreed to several steps to stop the flow of undocumented immigration.
+Trump's top trade adviser, Peter Navarro, said Wednesday morning on CNN that the tariffs "may not have to go into effect" if Mexico agrees to several steps to stop the flow of undocumented immigration.

-They included enforcing its own immigration laws, securing its southern border with Guatemala and committing to taking "all the asylum seekers."
+They include enforcing its own immigration laws, securing its southern border with Guatemala and committing to taking "all the asylum-seekers."

 On Wednesday, a group of seven former U.S. ambassadors to Mexico representing both Republican and Democratic administrations called on Trump to abandon the threats and "de-link trade and immigration."